 Bears in Our Backyard

 Our neighbor says it wasn't so long ago that polar bears roamed the wilderness not far from our off grid home, on the very land where we forage for learning and dabble in forest schooling.
-So it makes sense to study polar bears as part of our off grid homeschooling.
+So, studying polar bears as part of our off-grid homeschooling makes sense.

 Why Study These Bears?

-Capitalizing on the interest in polar bears in your homeschool is a genius way to get your kids engaged in the learning process.
+Capitalizing on the interest in polar bears in your homeschool is a genius way to engage your kids in learning.
 You will learn many fascinating facts about these incredible Arctic animals.

 Ways to Study Polar Bears